collectionspace/cspace_django_project/README.md

 #### Core apps (user-facing apps that you might actually use)

-* imagebrowser - tiles images based on a keyword query to Solr backend
+* imagebrowser - a "lightbox-like" app that tiles images based on a keyword query to Solr backend
-* imageserver - proxy server to serve images from CSpace server
+* imageserver - cacheing proxy server to serve images from CSpace server
 * imaginator - "google-lookalike" search app -- provides "N blue links" for a keyword search
 * internal - internal (authenticating) search appliance
 * search - public (non-authenticating) search appliance
+* searchmedia - public (non-authenticating) search appliance for media record
 * ireports - interface to installed reports that take inputs other than CSIDs
 * uploadmedia - "bulk media uploader" (BMU)